dannyjeck/Attention-maps-comparison/README.md

 ## Code Usage

 main_script.m generates Figure 3 from the paper (the main result).
-Modifying binsize (line 23) to 256 generates figure 5.
+Modify binsize (line 23) to 256  to generate figure 5.

 The correlation values under the sample error hypothesis are computed using R_samp_err.m